 Despite knowing all that, Hoover Dam is still a sight to behold.
 Though I have toured a number of bigger generating stations, Hoover Dam is iconic because of its history, curving art deco design, and picturesque and dramatic setting.
 The experience was enhanced by the ability to see the dam from above via a bridge built in 2010 – an information installation relayed that until this bridge was built the highway wound its way down and up the gorge via the top of the dam – and to walk right on top of the dam (many other large North American dams were closed off to tourists after 9/11).

 Las Vegas shouldn’t be there, at least not on such a scale – there isn’t water to support that many people (granted, it is very efficient at using the water it does have).
 Same goes for much of the US southwest.
 California’s Central Valley shouldn’t be the prime produce-growing region of the United States.
 Cutting back on lawns and showers isn’t going to do anything to alleviate western drought – in part because of flawed “prior appropriation” water laws, the agricultural and irrigation industry uses some 90% of California’s water, much of which is diverted long distances (check out this map of the state’s water system).
+When it comes to bathroom showers, the shower regrouting melbourne is quite important.

 Making the desert bloom has been done on the back of rivers like the Colorado.
 When in 1922 its waters were divided up between the various states that siphon it off, levels were unusually high; as a result, the river was over allocated, meaning that legal rights exist to take more water than is present in the river (and to those living in the northeastern half of the continent, the Colorado isn’t even a particularly large river).
 Consequently, the Colorado River often runs dry before it debouches into the Gulf of Mexico.
 Especially when there is drought.
 Which of course there is now, and the frequency and intensity is only likely to get worse with climate change impacts.
 There are many ideas about how we can move water to people.
 But we should be thinking more about the reverse: moving people to the water.